ccdexplorer/ccdexplorer-site/README.md

 pip install -r requirements.txt
 ```
 2. Set ENV variables
-Copy the `.env.sample` to `.env` and adjust the MongoDB and GRPC values if needed.
-These defaults assume MongoDB and a mainnet and testnet node are running on your local machine.
+Copy the `.env.sample` to `.env`.
+Fill in the CCD-EXPLORER-KEY.
+Note that API keys are scoped to a domain, so an API key requested for api.ccdexplorer.io will NOT work on dev-api.ccdexplorer.io and vice-versa.
+Adjust your API_URL env variable accordingly.

 3. Start FastAPI process
 ```zsh
 uvicorn app.main:app --loop asyncio --host 0.0.0.0 --port 8000